ElucidataInc/ElMaven/docs/IntroductiontoElMAVENCLI.rst

    * Execute the following command

-      * For Windows and Linux:
+      * For Windows and Ubuntu:

       ::